 creates a rich and warm lather by whipping air into the brush as you plunge and stir

 a good brush with even bristles will lift facial hair preparing for the cut

 adds moisture and warmth to the skin opening pores for skin cleansing

 the brush causes friction resulting in exfoliation helping to clear away dead skin and other debris

-Your choice will be decided on whether you shave with a soap or with a cream (from the can), mostly.
+Your choice will be decided on whether you shave with a bar of soap or with cream (from the can), mostly.
 If you use a cream

 your best brush has softer bristles, loosely packed together.
 Going with a bar of shaving soap you will enjoy a better